Ecotoxicology REU

 Mote Educators bring fun, inquiry-based and hands-on learning experiences to your school.
 Using relevant, real time data and information, we dive into marine science with your students, helping them better understand science concepts...

-Devin, a South Jersey native, joined the Mote Marine Laboratory staff in 2016 after completing an internship with both Mote's Environmental Health and Phytoplankton Ecology Programs.
-Her research interests focus on ecosystem disruption,...
+Devin, a South Jersey native, joined the Mote Marine Laboratory staff in 2016 after completing internships with Mote’s Environmental Health and Phytoplankton Ecology Programs.
+Her research interests...

 Mote Marine Laboratory & Aquarium is proud to announce the Beginning Farmer Education Program in partnership with UF/IFAS Extension Sarasota County with the goal of creating the future Florida workforce in food, sustainable farming,...